2021 Employer Health Benefits Survey

 Section 2: Health Benefits Offer Rates

 Firms not offering health benefits continue to cite cost as the most important reason they do not do so.
-Almost all firms that offer coverage offer benefits to dependents such as children and the spouses of eligible employees.
+Almost all (96%) firms that offer coverage offer both single and family coverage.

 FIRM OFFER RATES

 - Ninety-nine percent of large firms offer health benefits to at least some of their workers.
-In contrast, only 55% of small firms offer health benefits [Figure 2.2] and [Figure 2.3].
-The percentages of both small and large firms offering health benefits to at least some of their workers in 2020 are similar to those last year [Figure 2.2].
+In contrast, only 58% of small firms offer health benefits [Figures 2.2 and 2.3].
+The percentages of both small and large firms offering health benefits to at least some of their workers in 2021 are similar to those last year [Figure 2.2].

-- The smallest-sized firms are least likely to offer health insurance: 48% of firms with 3-9 workers offer coverage, compared to 59% of firms with 10-24 workers, 70% of firms with 25-49 workers, and 92% of firms with 50-199 workers [Figure 2.3].
-Since most firms in the country are small, variation in the overall offer rate is driven largely by changes in the percentages of the smallest firms (3-9 workers) offering health benefits.
+- The smallest-sized firms are least likely to offer health insurance: 49% of firms with 3-9 workers offer coverage, compared to 65% of firms with 10-24 workers, 74% of firms with 25-49 workers, and 93% of firms with 50-199 workers [Figure 2.3].
+Since most firms in the country are small, variation in the overall offer rate is driven largely by changes in the percentages of the smallest firms (3-9 workers) offering health benefits [Figure 2.4].
 For more information on the distribution of firms in the country, see the Survey Design and Methods Section and [Figure M.6].

 - Among firms offering health benefits, relatively few offer benefits to their part-time workers.